isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2020-04-04-sgteguhbersatu-taskforce.md

 ---
 layout: post
-title:  Minister Masagos leads SGTeguhBersatu Taskforce To Provide Targeted Support to Malay/Muslim Community Through COVID-19
+title:  Minister Masagos Leads SGTeguhBersatu Taskforce To Provide Targeted Support To Malay/Muslim Community Through COVID-19
 date:   2020-02-08
 permalink: /media-centre/speeches-and-press-releases/sgteguhbersatu-taskforce/
 ---

-Minister Masagos leads SGTeguhBersatu Taskforce To Provide Targeted Support to Malay/Muslim Community Through COVID-19
+Minister Masagos Leads SGTeguhBersatu Taskforce To Provide Targeted Support To Malay/Muslim Community Through COVID-19

 1. Minister-in-Charge of Muslim Affairs Masagos Zulkifli has convened the SGTeguhBersatu  Taskforce, which will strengthen the last-mile delivery of national support measures under the Resilience Budget and lead targeted initiatives that support the Malay/Muslim community through the COVID-19 situation.